scikit-hep/awkward/docs-sphinx/reference/ak.layout.Content.rst

 .. py:method:: Content.toRegularArray()

-Converts the data to a :doc:`ak.layout.RegularArray`, if possible.
+Converts the data to a :class:`ak.layout.RegularArray`, if possible.

 .. _ak.layout.Content.tojson: